News & Insights

 You would be forgiven for thinking that the University of Connecticut’s Gant Science Complex is a brand-new STEM building.
 For those in the know, however, the building, which has housed UConn’s science programs since the early 1970s, has undergone a remarkable transformation.
-What was a tired brick-clad workhorse will soon be a vibrant center for science teaching and research.
+What was a tired brick-clad workhorse is now a vibrant center for science teaching and research.

 Along with its notably modern design and new collaboration spaces, there are more than a few unseen features that have given the building its new life.
 As can often be the case when it comes to the mechanical, electrical, and plumbing engineering components of such a comprehensive renovation, the best work often goes unnoticed, a sure sign of the project’s success and long-term viability.